ictashik/OpenDataTagger/readme.md

 	2. Create a Virtual Environment & Activate It:

 python3 -m venv venv
-source venv/bin/activate  # Windows: venv\Scripts\activate
+source venv/bin/activate  # For Windows: venv\Scripts\activate

 	3. Install Dependencies:
-If you have a requirements.txt:
+If you have a requirements.txt file:

 pip install -r requirements.txt